cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

       r ≥ Certificate.roundNumber (latestCertSeen t) + R
 ```

 - `VR-2B`: The last certificate included in a party's current chain is from a round exactly $c \cdot K$ rounds ago for some $c \in ℕ$ with $c ≥ 0$.
-This enforces chain quality and a common prefix before leaving a cool-down period.
+This enforces chain quality and common prefix before leaving a cool-down period.

 ```agda
     VotingRule-2B : RoundNumber → T → Set